junior-devleague/capstone/schools/waipahu-2017/class-briefing.md

  - Had students sumbit their project proposal for review
  - Gave students feedback and have them updated and re-submitted by 2pm today
  - Students continued to jam on movie-list.
 Currently working on their get request lambda

+# Class Recap - Week 18 - 12/11/2017 8:52am - 9:32am
+Format of the class was as follows:
+ - Short class
+ - Students continued to jam on movie-list
+ - Students are figuring out how to locally invoke lambdas to connect to their postgres database